j-f-oleary-bigdata/biglake-finegrained-demo/README.md

 # About the lab<br>
-This lab showcases fine-grained access control made possible by [BigLake](https://cloud.google.com/bigquery/docs/biglake-intro) with a minimum viable example of Icecream sales forecasting on a Spark notebook hosted on a personal auth [Cloud Dataproc](https://cloud.google.com/dataproc) cluster.
+This lab showcases fine-grained access control made possible by [BigLake](https://cloud.google.com/bigquery/docs/biglake-intro) with a minimum viable example of Icecream sales.

 ### Use Case
 Sales forecasting with Prophet